gusvsconcelos/dotfiles/README.md

 # @gusvsconcelos's Hyprland Rice on Arch Linux

 Here are my configuration files for this rice.
 This rice relies heavily on [Pywal](https://github.com/dylanaraps/pywal).
-Colors change as you change your wallpaper!
+Colors change as you change your wallpaper.

 ## Some features and configs